A Structured Approach to Maintaining Clarity and Control in Architectural Projects

 CPD Eligibility Statement

-This course is designed to support architects in meeting their Continuing Professional Development (CPD) obligations under the NSW Architects Code of Professional Conduct.
+This course is designed to support architects in meeting their Continuing Professional Development (CPD) requirements.

 The course delivers new knowledge and skills relevant to architectural practice and is mapped to the 2021 National Standard of Competency for Architects (NSCA).